joeatbayes/embedded-rust-examples/ex-gpio-change-pin-direction-var-cap-read-1-pin/readme.md

 #### Please See our [2 pin variable cap read example](../ex-gpio-measure-time-to-change-high-to-low) - It is similar but uses 2 pins to avoid the need to change pin direction.

-Early testing of this version shows that either Rust or EPS32 S3 is adding sufficient random time delays when changing pin direction that results are erratic.
-Using 2 pins one for sensing and one for drive helped remove the erratic timing.

-I think the erratic timing on pin change may be caused by the debug or logging stubs so keeping this example for when we figure it out.
 In therory it should take longer to drain a capacitor from 3V to 0.7V than it takes to charge it from 0V to 3.3V so this version should be able to operate with lower resistor values and/or slower CPU speeds without sacrificing accuracy.

 ### Source